C F Booth

-C F Booth Ltd is a family-owned scrap metal and recycling business based in Rotherham, South Yorkshire, England.
+C F Booth Ltd was a family-owned scrap metal and recycling business based in Rotherham, South Yorkshire, England.
+In January 2026, it was announced the business had gone into administration.

 Operations

 Clarence Frederick Booth founded the business in 1920, as a metal purchaser and trader.
 Over the company's history, there have been a number of associated sites and businesses including: a rail served site in Doncaster (closed); and a site in Aston, near Rotherham, which concentrated on dismantling buses.

 Today the company's main site is the Clarence Metal Works, located on the residual southern section of the Sheffield & Rotherham Railway adjacent to the Rotherham Ring Road.
 Obtained in the 1960s, the railway embankment was removed and the ground level access allowed for easier dismantling of redundant diesel and electric locomotives.
 This work continues at present, although a number of the vehicles bought are now resold for preservation.
 Many wagons, carriages, underground and departmental stock are also processed here.
 C F Booth was involved in one of the most high-profile scrapping contracts for British Rail of all time, with the media descending on the site for the arrival and scrapping of several vehicles from the APT fleet in 1987.
 Rail vehicles can still be brought in through a connection to Network Rail, although much is now brought in by road.
 Cable and electrical equipment is also a significant part of the business, but the interest in the railway activities and the proximity of the railway sidings to roads give this side of the business a high profile.